CesarJZO/Web/readme.md

 # My Web docs

-Here I'll write all the examples and experiments I make.
+Here I'll write my learning progress on web development, including all examples and experiments I make.

+Also, I'm gonna document the structure, commonly used **tags**, common practices and tutorials and examples I find.

 ## Documentation